OCHA-DAP/ripc/README.md

 Data coming from the IPC API isn’t immediately joinable, with varying naming conventions for geographical name/ID columns.
-Outputs from the Ripc functions are wrangled to ease the joining of datasets together by standardizing some column names and keeping the data in a tidy format.
+Outputs from the ripc functions are wrangled to ease the joining of datasets together by standardizing some column names and keeping the data in a tidy format.
 You can specify `tidy_df = FALSE` for any `ipc_get_...()` function to return directly what the IPC-CH Public API returns.